 The Policy describes the:

-Submission requirements for applicants and holders of permits and licences pertaining to pre- submission and “life-of-Project” engagement with affected parties; and
+Submission requirements for applicants, permittees, and licensees pertaining to early (pre- submission) and ongoing “life-of-Project” engagement with affected parties; and

-Administration of Board responsibilities for Statutory Consultation under the MVRMA.

-The Policy is built upon, and takes direction from, the foundations established in the land claim agreements, the MVRMA and Mackenzie Valley Land Use Regulations (MVLUR), federal guidelines for Crown Consultation, consultation and Engagement best practices, and recent jurisprudence.
+LWB consultation procedures during regulatory proceedings.

-This Policy is supported, in part, by the LWBs’ Engagement Guidelines for Applicants and Holders of Water Licences and Land Use Permits (the Guidelines) which includes specific requirements and suggested best practices for pre-submission engagement and engagement planning for the life of a Project with affected parties.
+This Policy is supported, in part, by the LWBs’ Engagement Guidelines for Applicants and Holders of Water Licences and Land Use Permits (the Guidelines) which include specific requirements and suggested best practices for early engagement and engagement planning with affected parties for the life of a Project.
 The Policy is also supported by the Board’s Rules for Procedure and other Board policies and guidelines.

 1.2 Authority

-The authorities are granted under the MVRMA and the Waters Act and their regulations.
-The Boards may not issue a licence, permit, or authorization for the carrying out of a proposed development unless the requirements of Part 5 of the MVRMA have been met.
-As preliminary screeners, the Boards must ensure that the concerns of Aboriginal people and the general public are taken into account, and that their decisions have regard for the protection of the social, cultural, and economic well-being of residents of the Mackenzie Valley.
-(See paragraphs 114(c) and 115(b) and (c) of the MVRMA.)
-In exercising their powers, the Boards shall consider the importance of conservation to the well-being and way of life of the Aboriginal peoples of Canada to whom section 35 of the Constitution Act, 1982 applies and who use an area of the Mackenzie Valley (See section 60.1 of the MVRMA).

-1.3 Policy Development

-The Policy was developed by the Engagement and Consultation Working Group, and influenced by the work of the Mackenzie Valley Land and Water Board (MVLWB) and the Mackenzie Valley Environmental Impact Review Board (MVEIRB) Joint Steering Committee on Consultation, formed in 2010.
-It is also based on legal and policy research, including regulatory, community-based, and industry Engagement best practices, as well as careful consideration of public comments received by the Board after the release of two draft documents in February and October 2012.
-The Policy was reviewed in 2018.
-(See Appendix A for a list of reviewed documents.)
+The LWBs’ roles in consultation are conducted pursuant to the MVRMA, best practices, and in the spirit of reconciliation.

-1.4 Application
+1.3 Application

-The Policy applies to all new applications and submissions made to a Board after its effective date.
-It may also apply to existing licences, depending on submissions made in relation to those licences, such as aquatic effects monitoring plans or closure and reclamation plans.
+The Policy applies to all applications and submissions made to a Board by any applicant, permittee, or licensee.
+The Policy initially came into effect on X, and this version of the Policy came into effect on Y. .

-1.5 Guiding Principles
+1.4 Guiding Principles

-The following principles guide the LWBs’ decisions on any matter related to engagement and consultation with affected parties occurring prior to and throughout its processes.
+The following principles guide the LWBs’ decisions on any matter related to engagement and consultation with affected parties occurring prior to and throughout their regulatory proceedings.
 The principles are not listed in order of priority, and they carry equal weight:

+Relationships: Good relationships are the pillar to meaningful engagement and consultation.
+A strong commitment to fostering dialogue, mutual understanding, and collaboration is required.
+Building good relationships involves mutual respect, openness, transparency, and a willingness to adapt to what is heard.
+Engagement should precede and continue during planning.

-Shared responsibility: Coordinated processes, which reflect the responsibilities of the applicant, the Government of Canada, the Government of the NWT, Indigenous Governments/Organizations, and the LWBs to enable meaningful involvement of affected parties, is essential in our co-management system.
+Shared responsibility: Coordinated processes, which reflect the responsibilities of the applicant, the Government of Canada, the Government of the NWT, Indigenous Governments/Organizations, and the LWBs to enable meaningful involvement of affected parties, are essential in our co-management system.

-Appropriate disclosure: All information relevant to an application is made available in a timely and understandable manner and considers the particular culture(s), language(s), and traditions of the affected parties.
+Accessibility: All information relevant to an application or submission is made available in a timely and understandable manner and considers the particular culture(s), language(s), and traditions of the affected parties.
+The LWBs will make best efforts to ensure the LWB’s processes and requirements support parties in a meaningful way and accommodates their individual needs.

 Inclusiveness: Those potentially affected, including youth, Elders, and women, should be given the opportunity to be heard and involved.
+It is important to understand the local context and recognize that capacity challenges may exist.